MonocleCam/MonocleArduino/README.md

 ### Retro Gaming Joystick PTZ Controller

-Retro computing holds a special place in my heart so I thought it only fitting to build a PTZ controller based on a retro gaming joystick.
-This project uses an Atari / Commodore compatible joystick to control your cameras.
-This project is perhaps the simplest PTZ controller of all the sample projects to build and understand.
-It only makes use of simple digital inputs and the build can easily be housed in a small plastic enclosure for a very clean and minimalistic footprint.
+Retro gaming and computing holds a special place in the hearts of many, and a few people, including those at Monocle, actually still have some of these joysticks around the house!
+This project builds a PTZ controller for the camera based on a retro gaming joystick, using an Atari / Commodore compatible joystick in this particular example.
+This project is straightforward to build and understand.
+It makes use of simple digital inputs and the build can easily be housed in a small plastic enclosure for a very clean and simple finished product.

-This controller implementation is basic with no user interface but still supports the essential PTZ functions as follows.
+This controller implementation is basic with no user interface, but still supports the essential PTZ functions as follows:

 * Joystick Up > Tilt Camera Up
 * Joystick Down > Tilt Camera Down